Computational Searching of Long Skew-symmetric Binary Sequences with High Merit Factors: Introduction

-Note, that $E(S)$ is defined as the sum of the squares of all off-peak autocorrelations.
+Note that $\textrm{ISL}(S)$ is defined as the sum of the squares of all off-peak autocorrelations (i.e., $k \ne 0)$.

-The LABS problem involves assigning values to the $s_i$ that minimize $E(S)$ or maximize the {\em merit factor $F(S)$} \cite{Lib-OPUS-labs-1977-IEEE_IT-Golay}:
+The LABS problem involves assigning values to the $s_i$ that minimize $\textrm{ISL}(S)$ or maximize the {\em merit factor $F(S)$} \cite{Lib-OPUS-labs-1977-IEEE_IT-Golay}:

-The merit factor is a measure of the quality of the sequence in terms of engineering applications~\cite{Borwein:2008merit}.
+The merit factor $F(S)$, shortly $F$ in the remaining of the paper, is a measure of the quality of the sequence in terms of engineering applications~\cite{Borwein:2008merit}.

-The {\em skew-symmetric sequences} have odd length with $L=2n-1$ and satisfy
+The {\em skew-symmetric sequences} have odd length with $L=2n-1$ and satisfy:

-which implies that $C_k=0$ for all odd $k$.
-The restriction of the problem to skew-symmetric sequences reduces the sequence's effective length from $L$ to approximately $L/2$.
-Which means, the dimension of the problem and the search space are reduced.
+which implies that $C_k(S)=0$ for all odd $k$.
+The restriction of the problem to skew-symmetric sequences reduces the sequence's effective length from $L$ up to approximately $L/2$.
+It means that the dimension of the problem and the search space are reduced.
 The search space is reduced from $2^L$ to approximately $2^{(L/2)}$~\cite{Lib-OPUS-labs-1996-JPhysA-Mertens-BB_solutions}.
-Note that optimal skew-symmetric solutions might not be optimal for the whole search space.
+Note that the optimal skew-symmetric solutions might not be optimal for the whole search space.

-Besides the merit factor, another metric for LABS problem is the Peak Sidelobe Level ($PSL(S) = \max_{k = 1}^{L-1} | C_k(S) |)$~\cite{jedwab2006peak}.
-A sequence with the optimal PSL usually has a merit factor which is much lower than the optimal merit factor, and vice versa.
-In this paper, our key focus is to search for long sequences with high merit factors.
+Besides the merit factor, another metric for the LABS problem is the Peak Sidelobe Level, $\textrm{PSL}(S) = \max_{k = 1}^{L-1} | C_k(S) |$~\cite{jedwab2006peak}.
+Most of the time, a sequence with the optimal PSL has a merit factor which is much lower than the optimal merit factor, and vice versa.
+In this paper, our key focus is to search for long aperiodic binary sequences with high merit factors.
+A reader interested in optimization of the PSL values is referred to works~\cite{dimitrov2020generation,brest2021low,dimitrov2020aperiodic,dimitrov2021hybrid,chen2021computationally}.

-One of the main challenges when solving the LABS problem using the incomplete search is how to implement a calculation of energy efficiently and researchers developed an efficient implementation of the energy calculation~\cite{Lib-OPUS-labs-2009-ASC-Gallardo-memetic,Lib-OPUS-labs-2008-CP-Halim-tabu,BoskovicLABS,lin2019efficient}.
-Note that similar efficient calculation can be applied to finding a skew-symmetric solution of the odd length problem instances.
+One of the main challenges when solving the LABS problem using the incomplete search is how to implement a calculation of energy in Eq.\,(\ref{eq:labs:energy}) efficiently.
+Researchers developed an efficient implementation of the energy calculation~\cite{Lib-OPUS-labs-2009-ASC-Gallardo-memetic,Lib-OPUS-labs-2008-CP-Halim-tabu,BoskovicLABS,lin2019efficient,dimitrov2020efficient,dimitrov2020generation}.
+Note that a similar efficient calculation can be also applied to finding a skew-symmetric solution of the odd length problem instances~\cite{BoskovicLABS,dimitrov2021skew}.

-So far, a few binary sequences longer than 300 with a merit factor above 7 are known.
-These sequences are: 301, 303, 304 and 381~\cite{BoskovicLABS,Lib-OPUS2-labs-2014-homepage-Knauer}, and they have merit factors of 7.4827, 7.2462, 7.035, and 7.0893, respectively.